noawe-boi/NoahsObsidianSync/Lion Questions 19-8-2024.md

 ---

-1. How did Saroo's journey impact his understanding of family At the beginning of his
+1. How did Saroo's journey impact his understanding of family At the beginning of his journey, Saroo sees his family as